anchlovi/unused-deps-1/README.md

 # unused-deps-1
-Repro for an issue with rules_scala unused deps
+False-positive repro rules_scala unused deps

 In this repo there are 3 targets: